jxqu3/rusty-gameoflife/README.md

 ```

 ## why
 To learn rust.
-I already made an [implementation in Go](https://github.com/checkm4ted/gameoflife), and wanted to try with Rust.
+I already made an [implementation in Go](https://github.com/checkm4ted/gameoflife) (If you just want a working game of life use that one, it has more features and somehow better performance, also it only renders visible cells giving +200 FPS with millions of cells!), and wanted to try with Rust.
 In all my past rust projects I only used a single thread (the main one).
 In this one I had to use more.

 ## screenshots
 ![Screenshot](image.png)!